A vendor arrives with a £250k AI proposal. Marketing enthusiasts support it. IT discusses capabilities. Your board approves it.

 Problem: What specifically are you solving (quantified)?
 Examples: “Reduce invoice cycle from 5 days to 1 day.”
 “Raise forecast accuracy by 15%.”
 “Decrease customer churn by 8%.”

 Baseline: What does the current process cost?
 Include personnel, duration, errors, write-offs, lost revenue.
-Absent quantification of current pain, reject the proposed solution.
+If they can't quantify the current cost of the problem, don't approve the solution.

 Monetary Impact: Net annual benefit post-launch (savings plus revenue minus operating costs).
 Account for cloud expenses, token costs, integration, support, and ongoing license growth.
 Include implementation investment and payback timeline.